Postcode area: NR13.

 Welcome to Blofield

 The village has a rich history dating back centuries, evident in its well-preserved church and traditional architecture.
 Today, Blofield maintains its peaceful, rural character while adapting to modern living requirements.
 The community is characterized by strong local bonds, active parish participation, and a genuine sense of place that residents deeply value.
-Whether you’re looking for a permanent residence, a weekend retreat, or a base for exploring Norfolk’s attractions, Blofield offers something truly special.
+Whether you’re looking for a permanent residence, a weekend retreat, or a base for exploring Norfolk’s attractions, Blofield offers something special.

 Location & Transportation